 I've been lying on this same bed in the same room for seventeen days.
 I haven't slept.
 I haven't eaten.
 The last thing I drank was a bad margarita at a joint where my ex-girlfriend worked as a bartender.
-She told me that if she wasn't already on thin ice with her manager, then she would have spat in my drink.
-I replied that she may as well do it; maybe it'd give the disaster of a cocktail for flavor.
+She told me that if she weren't already on thin ice with her manager, then she would have freely spat in my drink.
+I replied that she may as well do it; maybe it'd give this disaster of a cocktail more flavor.
 Maybe a kick of weed breath and the tang of bad decisions.
-I expected her to slap me then.
+I expected her to slap me for those remarks.
 She didn't.

 No one likes the consequences of one's actions to take physical form anymore.
 Just emotional.

 How I'm still alive, I don't know.
 How I'm still breathing regularly, I don't know.
 I'm not hungry or thirsty, and I'm not tired.
 I expected the hallucinations twelve days ago; they never came.
 No morbid tattoos of past faces to mock me.
 No lightning bolts of color striking wobbling half-eaten bodies dead as they attempt to scream back to life.
 No distorted imagery of nightmarish beasts or body horror to leave me dangling over my mattress, drooling from the corners of my paralyzed mouth.

 But the ceiling is moving.
 It has become the white ocean.